Six Important Tips to Help a New Writer

 Your Passion and Expertise are Crucial

-Being a writer is not for the faint of heart.
+Being a writer—on HubPages or elsewhere—is not for the faint of heart.
 There's just no time to sit around and rest on your laurels.
 If you want to improve your craft you must keep writing and jot something down every day even if it's just a thought or an idea.

 I like to write about things I know.
 Our passion and expertise are crucial and must be displayed throughout our content because it's the very thread that keeps the reader stimulated.
 If I've learned anything about writing it's to develop original, unique, high-quality content.
 This requires trust and confidence in oneself.

 Another good thing to keep in mind is this: learn to revise your work again and again and you just might turn mediocrity into greatness.